sense 1v

 I fedeli hanno adorato la statua.
 (Luigi Pirandello, Il Fu Mattia Pascal)

-adoràre : to adore
+adorare : to adore

 a|do||re : (accento grave)

-Indicative mood (Indicativo) of the verb adoràre
+indicativo adorare.
+Indicative mood of the verb adorare

 Tempo semplice